AndersDeath/diary2/000-current.md

 # 08 August - Tuesday - Yerevan - 313 day of immigration

 The day was absolutely crazy.
-I just finished and its 9pm on my whatches.
+I just finished and its 9pm on my watches.
+This is crazy day.